 - 1. Navigate to the INFO tab

 - 2. Select Scan Library located under Maps

 - 3. Select Import Scan from File

-- 4. Locate the file on your flash drive.
-Your scan will automatically appear in the Scan Library after importing is complete
+- 4. Locate the file on your flash drive or mobile device.
+Your scan will automatically appear in the Scan Library after importing is complete.